Interview with Fabien Barral

 Yes, I check my own blog and choose images that fit the project I am working on… that’s why I update the blog so often, the more images are in it, the more I am inspired.

-What are your favorite websites at the moment?
+What are your favourite websites at the moment?

-Who are your 5 all time favorite graphic designers?
+Who are your 5 all time favourite graphic designers?

 What typefaces do you use the most in your designs?

 What about your job do you find the most rewarding?

 When I am as proud of the project, as much as the client is… It is rare but, these days it happens more and more.

 A moment to brag… who are your most prestigious clients?